LiorSinai/liorsinai.github.io/_posts/2020-07-27-sudoku-solver.md

 ### Candidate functions

-These functions are for editing for the `candidates` array.
+These functions are for editing the `candidates` array.
 They are also part of the `Sudoku` class.

 Below is the `find_options` function which is called by `__init__`.
 I've chosen to work with the Python [set](https://docs.python.org/3.7/library/stdtypes.html#set-types-set-frozenset) type for working with candidates.